Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/02_Event-series.md

 [Ajahn Pasanno teaching in Thailand, 2016](photo:LPP Sathien Dhammasathan 2016.jpg)

 # Event Series
 Most of Ajahn Pasanno’s recorded teachings come from events which recur on a weekly, monthly, or yearly basis.
-Since the content and tone of Ajahn Pasanno’s teaching depends greatly on his audience, it is useful to contextualize the teachings by describing these recurring events in detail.
+Since the content and tone of Ajahn Pasanno’s teaching depends greatly on his audience, it is helpful to understand these recurring events in detail.

 [Thanksgiving Retreat 2010 at the Angela Center](photo:Thanksgiving Retreat 2010.jpg)
 ## Thanksgiving Retreats (<a id="thanksgiving-retreats" href="../indexes/EventsBySeries.html#thanksgiving-retreats">List</a>)